-Scotland is a beautiful country.
-If you haven’t seen it yet, have a look at our video.
+Scotland is a beautiful country with 7 vibrant and exciting cities to explore, as well as scenic countryside all around.
 Glasgow is not a huge city like London, so you can be out in the countryside within 20 minutes.
-Here are some of our suggestions for places you might like to visit.
+Here are some of our suggestions for places you might like to visit when you come to study with us.

 Scotland's capital is one of the most beautiful cities in Europe.
 It is dominated by the historic Edinburgh Castle which towers over Princes Street.
 There are also beautiful gardens which lie below it.